tbliszcz-confluent/Flink-AI-Demos/AI Functions/create_embeddings.md

 We will use a OpenAI embeddings model to get embeddings from text we send to it.
 However you can use other embedding models that are available.

-Like other quickstarts, you will need to get your own OpenAI API key.
+For this example, you will need to get your own OpenAI API key.
 You must also put a couple of dollars on it to be able to pull from the OpenAI API.
 An OpenAI API Key can be created at: https://platform.openai.com/api-keys

 1. Create a connection to OpenAI if you do not currently have one set up.
 The important thing to note here is that we are creating a connecton to hit the OpenAI Embeddings endpoint: